purem-18/testfinalproject/README.md

-# Little Lemon Restaurant website with table reservation feature demo
+# Project Little Lemon Restaurant website with table reservation feature demo

 clone the git repo or download the zip file